 underlying issues such as inflammation or arthritis

 - Arthroscopy – this is usually carried out to provide a direct look into the actual state of the cartilage.
 In this procedure, a small flexible camera is inserted into a keyhole through the knee

 - MRI scan – this provides a more detailed view of the knee and surrounding joints, it is usually the most flexible method of confirming chondromalacia patella.

 The initial mode of treatment for injuries such as chondromalacia patella after diagnosis is the application of the R.I.C.E principle (Rest, Ice, Compress, and Elevate).
-Although applying this in itself will not cure chondromalacia patella, it will help in reducing the discomfort, swelling or pain associated with the injury.
-It is essential to understand and correct the initial cause(s) of the injury and the treatment program that is recommended may be a mixture or one of the following:
+Although applying this in itself will not cure chondromalacia patella, it will help in reducing the discomfort, swelling, or pain associated with the injury.
+It is essential to understand and correct the initial cause(s) of the injury and the treatment program that is recommended may be a mixture of one of the following: